jksonar/terraform_doc/statefile/README.md

 - **Backups:** Regularly back up the KV store to avoid state loss.

 ---

+# 4. **Following is the basic command for consul**

 HashiCorp Consul is a service mesh solution that provides service discovery, configuration, and segmentation functionality.
 Here is a categorized list of common `consul` commands along with examples:

 ---